maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x03 SET-BLINK-MASK(mask)
 The control character SET-BLINK-MASK determines _which_ units blink when blinking is enabled.

-For a display unit to blink the following settings need to be considered
+For a display unit to blink the following settings need to be considered:
  - a mask determining which units blink, instead of being always on ([SET-BLINK-MASK](#0x03-set-blink-maskmask));
  - the blinking hi and lo times ([SET-BLINK-TIMES](#0x04-set-blink-timeshilo));
  - global blink enable ([BLINK-ENABLE](#0x07-a-blink-enable)/[BLINK-DISABLE](#0x0b-v-blink-disable)).